 Shawkat M. Toorawa (B.A., A.M., Ph.D., University of Pennsylvania) is Associate Professor of Arabic Literature and Islamic Studies.
-His interests are classical and medieval Arabic literature, modern Arabic poetry, the Qur'an, and the Indian Ocean.
-He is co-author of Interpreting the Self: Autobiography in the Arabic Literary Tradition (California, 2001); translator of Adonis's A Time Between Ashes and Roses: Poems (Syracuse, 2004) co-editor of Law and Education in Medieval Islam: Studies in memory of George Makdisi (Gibb, 2004); co-editor of Arabic Literary Culture, 500-925 (ThomsonGale, 2005); author of Ibn Abi Tahir Tayfur and Arabic Writerly Culture: A ninth-century bookman in Baghdad (RoutledgeCurzon, 2005); editor of The Western Indian Ocean: Essays on islands and islanders (HTT, 2007); and co-editor of Islam: A short guide to the faith (Eerdmans).
-He is preparing a critical edition of the Shifa' al-‘alil by the eighteenth-century belletrist Azad Bilgrami.
+His interests are classical and medieval Arabic literature, the Qur'an, modern poetry, and the Indian Ocean.
+He is co-author of Interpreting the Self: Autobiography in the Arabic Literary Tradition (California, 2001); translator of Adonis's A Time Between Ashes and Roses: Poems (Syracuse, 2004); co-editor of Law and Education in Medieval Islam: Studies in Memory of George Makdisi (Gibb, 2004); co-editor of Arabic Literary Culture, 500-925 (ThomsonGale, 2005); author of Ibn Abi Tahir Tayfur and Arabic Writerly Culture: A Ninth-Century Bookman in Baghdad (RoutledgeCurzon, 2005); editor of The Western Indian Ocean: Essays on Islands and Islanders (HTT, 2007); and co-editor of Islam: A short guide to the faith (Eerdmans).
+He is preparing an edition and translation of the Shifa' al-‘alil by the eighteenth-century belletrist Azad Bilgrami.
 He is a Mellon Foundation New Directions Fellow; and Co-Executive Editor of the Library of Arabic Literature, an initiative to edit and translate the premodern Arabic literary heritage.

 - Classical and medieval Arabic literature

 Selected PublicationsArticles and contributions to books (selected):

 - Prayer.
 In Key Themes for the Study of Islam, ed.
 Jamal J. Elias (Oxford: Oneworld Publications, 2010), 263-280.